teese/weighslide/README.md

 For more help regarding the command-line options:
 `python weighslide.py -h`

-Here is an example designed to run in Ipython/Jupyter, showing the power of weighslide to smoothen out a regular pattern in a messy dataset.
+Here is an example designed for jupyter notebook, showing the power of weighslide to smoothen a repeated element in a noisy dataset.
 ```
+# create a noisy wave that repeats every 6th position.
+Save to csv.
 import weighslide
 import numpy as np
 import pandas as pd